rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 ----------------------------------------------------------------

-Switching from Windows to Ubuntu with the Gnome desktop is easy and hard.
-How can that be?
-It's simple, the basic operation of the desktop is similar to Windows.
+It's surprisingly easy to switch from Microsoft Windows to Ubuntu 24.04.The basic operation of the Ubuntu desktop is similar to Windows.
 The file manager (Files) is similar to Windows Explorer and of course, Chrome or Edge work just like they do in Windows including syncing, extensions, etc. There is a keyboard button called the superkey (on most keyboards it will have the Windows logo) just like the Windows key.
 You tap it and search for an application or pick from the running applications.

 So, what is the hard part?
 Things like killing a hung application, searching for files from the terminal, and checking free disk space are different and will take a little getting used to.
 It's a lot like working on Cisco IOS for years and then having to work on an Aruba or Juniper switch.
 At first, it's frustrating, you have to look up commands and do some things differently.